solo-io/workshops/gloo-portal/README.md

 You can see a key called `basePath` with a value `v2`.

 Including the version of an API in the `basePath` is a common way to manage the lifecycle of an application, even of there is no standard.
-Other approaches exist (like using a header, a different host, ...).
+Other approaches exist (like using a header, a different host, etc.).

 There are 2 OpenAPI documents in the current directory: